somunachima/shopping-run/README.md

 - Add an item to the shopping list
 - View the whole shopping list
 - Delete an individual item from the shopping list
-- Delete the entire shopping list, with a single button click (without needing to delete each individual item one by one)
+- Delete the entire shopping list with a single button click (without needing to delete each individual item one by one)
 - Login with a Google account
 - Shopping list persists between logins